PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_ibm_hosted_connection.md

 ### Required

 - `account_uuid` (String) The UUID for the billing account that should be billed.
 Can also be set with the PF_ACCOUNT_ID environment variable.
 - `description` (String) The description of this connection.
 This will appear as the connection name from the IBM side.
+Allows only numbers, letters, underscores and dashes.
 - `ibm_account_id` (String) Your IBM account ID.
 Can also be set with the PF_IBM_ACCOUNT_ID environment variable.
 - `ibm_bgp_asn` (Number) Enter an ASN to use with your BGP session.
 This should be the same ASN you used for your Cloud Router.
 - `pop` (String) The POP in which you want to provision the connection (the on-ramp).